doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Learned about evaluation of bias and variance in a learning algorithm by testing and cross validation.
 Also got to know about learning curves that help to evaluate these.

 **Thoughts** : These methods enable us to design more accurate and generalized learning algorithm.

+# 100 Days Of Code - Log

+### Day 45: July 9, 2020

+**Today's Progress**:  Did a revision of all the things I've learned about neural networks.
+Tried a few examples of NN with a single hidden layer, plotted learning plots and  performance curves.

+**Thoughts** : The day was spent on  trying to visualise all that was going on because there's so much to keep in mind about neural network algorithm.